robaguilera/js-101/day1/day1.md

 - Grasp the basic concepts of what programming is
 - Understand what Javascript is used for
 - Grasp and practice the basics of Javascript syntax
+  - variables, comments, assignments, operators, control statements
-- Complete an assessment and extra credit assignment
+- Complete a variety of assessments and exercises

 ---